AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: Experiments

-\textbf{$\triangleright$ Unconstrained self-training leads to suboptimal performance (Row 1-2).} We first experiment with self-training on all pixel predictions to minimize predictive entropy (matching \texttt{TENT}~\cite{wang2021tent}), or cross-entropy with respect to predictions.
-As seen, this achieves 38.86 (Row 1) and 37.77 (Row 2) mIoU, outperforming the source model (mIoU=34.36, Tab.~\ref{tab:results_g2c}) by a relatively small margin.
+\textbf{$\triangleright$ Unconstrained self-training leads to suboptimal performance (Row 1).} We first try self-training on all pixels by minimizing cross-entropy with respect to predictions.
+As seen, this achieves 34.04/32.28 mIoU, underperforming even the source model (mIoU=34.4/36.4, Tab.~\ref{tab:results_g2c}).

-\textbf{$\triangleright$ Pixel-level predictive consistency is an effective selection strategy (Row 3-6).} To regularize self-training, we first add a target information entropy regularizer (Sec~\ref{sec:approach}) and find that mIoU increases to 42.67 (Row 3).
-Next, to validate our selection criterion, we first use only confidence for selection (we select predictions in the top-50 \%ile by confidence per-category) -- despite careful tuning this leads to a low mIoU of 27.48 mIoU (Row 4), indicating that confidence alone is a poor indicator of reliability.
+\textbf{$\triangleright$ Pixel-level predictive consistency is an effective selection strategy (Row 3-6).} To regularize self-training, we first add a target information entropy regularizer (Sec~\ref{sec:approach}) and find that mIoU increases to 39.11/38.75 (Row 2).
+Next, to validate our selection criterion, we first use only confidence for selection (we select predictions in the top-50 \%ile by confidence per-category) -- despite careful tuning this leads to a low mIoU of 16.93/24.91 (Row 3), indicating that confidence alone is a poor indicator of reliability.

-Next, we experiment with using predictive consistency for selection, and find this improves mIoU to 44.08 (Row 5), validating the hypothesis that predictive consistency is an effective proxy for reliability (more analysis in Sec.~\ref{fig:analysis}).
-Finally, combining consistency and confidence obtains the best performance of 44.61 (Row 6), particularly boosting performance on ``thing`` categories (+0.66).
+Next, we try using predictive consistency for selection, and find this improves mIoU to 47.05/44.94 (Row 4), validating the hypothesis that predictive consistency is an effective proxy for reliability (more analysis in Sec.~\ref{sec:analysis}).
+Finally, combining consistency and confidence obtains the same performance on DLV3 but improves DLV2 mIoU to 45.43 (Row 5), which loss weighting further improves to 45.89.
+In the supplementary, we also try other combinations of consistency and confidence.

-\textbf{$\triangleright$ Loss-weighting and selective interpolation further improve performance, particularly on ``thing'' categories (Row 7-8).} Finally we add the loss-weighting and selective interpolation components of our method, and observe modest performance gains of 0.15 (Row 7) and 0.07 mIoU (Row 8).
-We again find a majority of these gains to arise from improvements on ``thing'' categories.

-\textbf{$\triangleright$ Reliability oracle.} As an upper bound, we train our method with perfect reliability maps (using ground truth labels) and find this achieves an mIoU of 48.20 within a single epoch -- the 3.37 mIoU gain over our method captures the performance drop due to imperfect reliability maps.
-In appendix we analyze the relationship between reliabilty mapping accuracy and mIoU.
+\textbf{$\triangleright$ Upper bound: Reliability oracle.} As an upper bound, we train our method with perfect reliability maps (using ground truth labels) and find performance converges to an mIoU of 50.79 within two epochs -- the 3.7 mIoU gain over our method captures the performance drop due to imperfect reliability maps.
+In supplementary we analyze the relationship between reliabilty mapping accuracy and mIoU.

-In the appendix, we try alternatively training all model parameters instead of just batch norm (achieves an mIoU 3.23 points lower than \method), and vary the neighborhood size $k$ ($k=3$ works best).